Who Is Alice Cooper?

 Cooper continues to tour and record new music.
 In 2017 he released Paranormal, which includes contributions from old bandmates and other noted artists, like ZZ Top's Billy Gibbons and Deep Purple's Roger Glover.

-Cooper's acclaimed sense of theatricality made him a perfect fit for NBC's live production of Jesus Christ Superstar, set to air on Easter Sunday 2018.
-He was tapped for the role of King Herod, alongside John Legend as the titular star and Sara Bareilles as Mary Magdalene.
+Cooper's acclaimed sense of theatricality made him a perfect fit for the live television production of Jesus Christ Superstar, which aired on Easter Sunday 2018.
+He played the role of King Herod, alongside John Legend as the titular star and Sara Bareilles as Mary Magdalene.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!